WHAT TO SEE AND DO in cornwall

 Mining history centre set in magnificent coastal scenery.
 Underground tours, museum, café & shop.
 Open daily from 9 except Sa.
 Nov-Mar 10-4.

-Amphitheatre caused by mining subsidence.
-Landscaped in 1803.
-Has excellent acoustics, and is known as the Methodist ‘Cathedral’.
+Amphitheatre caused by mining activity.
+Landscaped in 1806 with a wall around the site which has excellent acoustics and is known as the Methodist ‘Cathedral’.
 Open all year.
 John Wesley first preached here in 1762, and in 1773, to a congregation of 32,000.
 How on earth did they all fit in?
+You may well ask.
+Well, the wall had yet to be built surrounding the pit.
+Wesley preached here on 18 occasions.
+The last time being on the 23rd August 1789 at the gracious age of 86.
 Annual Methodist Meeting - Spring BHM., when Visitor Centre opens to Sept M-F 10-4.30, Sa 10-1.

 01209 822770 gwennappit.co.uk Photography: Copyright ©William Fricker Photography/Goldeneye Guides